Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

 \subsubsection{Weak Scaling}

-For a weak scaling test we ran $100$ iterations of DD-$\alpha$AMG with $\ninv = 3$ in the setup on lattices ranging from size $16^2 \cdot 8^2$ on a single node ($8$ cores/node) to $64^4$ on $1,\!024$ nodes with $4 \cdot 8^3$ local lattice size on each core, cf. Figure~\ref{plot:weak_scaling}.
+For a weak scaling test we ran $100$ iterations of DD-$\alpha$AMG with $\ninv = 5$ in the setup on lattices ranging from size $16^4$ on a single node ($8$ cores/node) to $128^2 \cdot 64^2$ on $1,\!024$ nodes with $16 \cdot 8^3$ local lattice size on each core, cf. Figure~\ref{plot:weak_scaling}.

-For the scaling study we fixed the number of iterations on the coarse grid to be exactly 50 steps of odd-even preconditioned GMRES so that we always have the same number of $100$ \texttt{MPI\_Allreduce} operations.
-We therefore see the usual $\mathrm{log}(p)$ dependence, $p$ the number of processes, caused by global communication.
+For the scaling study we fixed the number of iterations on the coarse grid to be exactly $50$ steps of odd-even preconditioned GMRES so that we always have the same number of $100$ \texttt{MPI\_Allreduce} operations.
+In Figure~\ref{plot:weak_scaling} we see the usual $\mathrm{log}(p)$ dependence, $p$ the number of processes, caused by global communication, together with an exceptional increase when going from $512$ to $1,\!024$ processes.
+Additional measurements show that this is due to the fact that the \texttt{MPI\_Allreduce} operations take substantially longer for $1,\!024$ processors, a machine-specific feature of Juropa.
 Apart from this, our method scales well up to $8,\!192$ processes.